 Lughnasadh or Lammas?

-But more than that a celebration of grain and harvest, Lughnasadh is a time for transformation, rebirth, and new beginnings.
+Beyond being a celebration of grain and harvest, Lughnasadh represents a period of transformation, renewal, and fresh starts.

 Lughnasadh Mythology

-Lughnasadh is about the cycle of birth, life, death and rebirth.
-The grain god dies, but he will be reborn again in the spring.
-This was also the time when the funeral games of Lugh, the Celtic Sun God were held.
-Lugh would host funeral games in honor of his mother, Tailte.
+Lughnasadh embodies the cycle of birth, life, death, and regeneration.
+The grain deity may perish, but he will rise again in the spring.
+This season also honors the funeral games of Lugh, the Celtic Sun God, which were held in memory of his mother, Tailte.

 Lughnasadh or Lammas

-Christians adopted Lughnasadh and called it Lammas, which means ‘loaf-mass ‘.
-Because it was a time when newly baked loaves of bread are placed on the altar and blessed by the Church.
+The name Lammas, meaning ‘loaf-mass’, was adopted by Christians to refer to Lughnasadh.
+This term came about because it was a time when freshly baked loaves of bread were placed on the altar and blessed by the Church.

 Lughnasadh Rituals

-Are you prepared for the coming Lughnasadh?
-Who are you honoring in your rituals?
+Are you ready for the upcoming Lughnasadh?
+Who are you remembering in your rituals?

-I’d like to know!
-Please share your thoughts in the comments section below. 🙂
+I’d love to hear from you!
+Please share your insights in the comments section below. 🙂

 Leave a Reply